wix-incubator/surge-github-autorelease/README.md

 This node module will deploy your statics via surge to view your changes easily after either pull request or regular commit to master.

-For pull request, the url of the preview is added to the git comment section.
+For pull request, the url of the preview is added to the Github commit status section.
 Otherwise the preview url is `https://${domain}.surge.sh`.

 #### Quick Start
-All you have to do is to add surge-github-autorelease as a dev dependency `npm install surge-github-autorelease --save-dev` and run `surge-github-autorelease` with the appropriate arguments in your release script, for example in your `package.json` file, in the `release` script add: `surge-github-autorelease -r $REPO_SLUG -s $STORYBOOK_DIST -b . -p $PULL_REQUEST -t $GITHUB_API_TOKEN;`
+All you have to do is to add surge-github-autorelease as a dev dependency `npm install surge-github-autorelease --save-dev` and run `surge-github-autorelease` with the appropriate arguments in your release script, for example in your `package.json` file, in the `release` script add: `surge-github-autorelease -r $REPO_SLUG -s $STORYBOOK_DIST -b . -p $PULL_REQUEST -t $GITHUB_API_TOKEN -d $DOMAIN;`

 #### `Arguments`